 The prize is awarded to ESRC-funded social science researchers or ESRC associates who have achieved impact through outstanding research, collaborative partnerships, engagement or knowledge exchange activities.

 There are many different ways that social science can change our society for the better, for example by enhancing the economic competitiveness of the UK; improving public services; raising standards of living and health; contributing to the development of UK policy; driving innovation or improving management practices of businesses; helping a particular group in society; or helping societies in other countries.
-To reflect this diversity there are five different categories, as well as a prize for the Impact Champion – an individual who has a significant personal track record in supporting and enabling others to achieve impact, and a Panel’s Choice award.
+To reflect this diversity there are five different categories, as well as a prize for the Impact Champion and a Future Promise award.

 The awards ceremony will take place at Royal Society on the afternoon of 20 June 2018, where the winners will be announced.